starkleytech/swapdex-documentation/docs/index.md

 It will also be possible, during the creation of an NFT, to choose a % of royalties that will be paid to the creator for each transaction of the said NFT in the Galital market.
 This system will provide creators with an additional income incentive to share their creations.

-_Screen / design of the UX of the factory ? _

 ### 5. The Hub (Bridges between chains + IU)